TankerHQ/spec/concepts.md

 The [Secret Permanent Identity] (SPerID) is generated and stored by the *application server* and provided to a user only after successful authentication against the *application server*.
 It should never be shared with other *user*s.
 It contains some secret key material such as the [User Secret] and [delegation token](#delegation-token).
-It represents the identity of the *user* for the *Tanker SDK* and is considered a proof of authentication against the *application server*.
+It represents the identity of the *user* for the *Tanker Core* SDK and is considered a proof of authentication against the *application server*.

 ### Public Permanent Identity